 An up to date careers page

 We’ve spoken already about the importance of job boards and listing your available jobs online.
-But have you considered the importance of listing your jobs in Cambridge on your own website?
+But have you considered the importance of listing your jobs on your own website?

-While job seekers are more likely to find out about your open jobs through a professional job board, like the Cambridge Jobs Board, having all your open jobs listed on your careers page is essential.
+While job seekers are more likely to find out about your open jobs through a professional job site (like the Cambridge Jobs Board) having all your open jobs listed on your careers page is essential.

 Rest assured, once they have seen your advert on a job board, their next port of call will be your company website and, sooner or later, the careers page.
 Unlike the Cambridge Jobs Board, most sites do not provide company profile pages.
 Thus, once a job seeker has found your ad, they will want to know more about you and the only place for them to do this is on your own website.